lehner-lab/dimsumms/README.md

 # Required Data

-Fitness scores, pre-processed data and required miscellaneous files should be downloaded from [here](https://www.dropbox.com/s/jxulf54u7ug8d6d/misc.zip?dl=0) to your project directory (see 'base_dir' argument) i.e. where output files should be written, and unzipped.
+Fitness scores, pre-processed data and required miscellaneous files should be downloaded from [here]() to your project directory (see 'base_dir' argument) i.e. where output files should be written, and unzipped.

+# Variant Count Data

+If processing of variant count data is required (see 'rerun_raw' option), files should be downloaded from [here](), unzipped and saved to the Required Data directory.

 # Running